Automating Pipelines of A/B Tests with Population Split Using Self-Adaptation and Machine Learning: Evaluation

 \subsection{Evaluation metrics}

-To answer EQ1 and EQ2 we use a single questionnaire where experts could express their appraisal for \approach{} on a five-point Likert scale.
+To answer EQ1 and EQ2 we use a single questionnaire where experts could express their appraisal for \approachPipelines{} on a five-point Likert scale.
 To answer EQ3 and EQ4 we run experiments on a concrete system using the metrics of Table~\ref{tab:evaluation-metrics}.
 The results report the median from 15 runs.
-All evaluation material with results are available at the SEAByTE website.
+All evaluation materials with results are available on the SEAByTE website.